 We all know the obvious downsides of drinking, but what about the quieter costs?
-I’m talking about the mental fog that follows you into the next day, making it impossible to think clearly or do your best work.
-That creative spark you can’t seem to find?
-The important project you keep putting off?
-Jordan Peterson, a psychologist known for his no-nonsense approach to self-improvement, has spoken openly about this.
+I’m talking about the mental fog that follows you into the next day, or that creative spark you can’t seem to find.
+This is a central theme in the discussion around Jordan Peterson on alcohol.
 He argues that you simply can't operate at your highest cognitive level if you're consistently hungover.
-This article unpacks his perspective on how alcohol dulls your intellectual edge and what you can do about it.
-We’ll cover his advice for reclaiming your mental sharpness and redirecting that energy toward what truly matters.
+His perspective on alcohol consumption goes beyond physical health—it’s about the intellectual edge you sacrifice.
+This article unpacks his advice for reclaiming your mental sharpness and redirecting that energy toward what truly matters.

 Key Takeaways